-- Spend the time to get different quotes from different providers – it’s really worth it.
+- Spend the time to get different quotes from different providers – it can really be worth it.

 - Be aware of the information that insurers will need from you.
-It’s in your own interest to have a good conversation with your insurance broker, and be prepared to give them details of your trip and/or circumstances.
+It’s in your best interest to have a good conversation with your insurance broker and be prepared to give them details of your trip and/or circumstances.
 For example, they may want to know whether you have taken hostile environment training.

 - You may not get the right quote if you don’t know the implications of your assignment and where you are going.
 It’s advisable to contact insurers as you are working on your risk assessment – you may decide not to go to certain areas if the cost of insurance is too high.

 - Be certain of the countries that are covered in your policy and check to see if changes in government travel advisories will affect the validity of your cover.

 - In your dealings with clients, be honest if you do not have appropriate insurance cover and ask if you can be put on their scheme.
 If you do have insurance, but the country they want you to travel to is not included, consider asking if they will reimburse you for adding it to your policy.

 - Remember that insurance should be something you can claim back against your tax bill.

 - Will the policy cover incidents related to terrorism and natural disasters?

 - How will payment be made if you do require assistance abroad?
 Will the insurance provider pay the hospital directly or will a reimbursement be made further down the line?

 - What documents and proof will you need to show in order to make a successful claim?

 - Are changes to the policy possible during the term of cover?
 For example, is it possible to add a country to the plan or provide temporary cover in a hostile territory?
 Will there be an additional administration charge for making a change to the policy?

 - What are the 24-hour emergency contact details of your provider?